 The coronavirus lockdown is being extended to more and countries.
-Here’s a weekend project for adults and children.
+Here’s a weekend or holiday project for adults and children.

 Bee populations continue to decline worldwide.
 There are many, interacting reasons for this bad news.
 These include climate change, intensive farming, land conversion to housing, reduced food sources, exposure to agrochemicals, disease, parasites and invasive species.
 There’s not a lot the ordinary nature-lover like you and I can do about mitigating the effects of these.

 However, another reason for declining bee numbers is the decreased availability of nesting places.
 And this is something we can help with!

 A bee hotel is a man-made (or woman-made or child-made!) construction that provides an artificial but all-year-round safe and secure accommodation for bees.
 It can replace natural habitats that have been destroyed for one reason or another.
 This post describes an upmarket 5-star hotel.
 Think of the Ritz, the Savoy, the Burj Al Arab, or the New York City Plaza.

 But you don’t have to go to such extravagance.
 The first bee hotel I built was more like a cheap 1-star motel than a 5-star hotel.
 It consisted of a large wooden post into which I drilled holes of various diameters and depths and then attached to a wall.
 But it worked.
 I’ll give you some instructions and examples of that kind of construction later.

 What types of bees visit a bee hotel?

 When we think of bees we generally think of honeybees living in hives.
 But there are hundreds of species of wild bees.
 These are called ‘solitary bees’ because they make individual nest cells for their larvae.